kubernetes-retired/kubefed/docs/userguide.md

     --host-cluster-context cluster1 --v=2
 ```

-You can repeat these steps to join any additional clusters.
+Repeat this step to join any additional clusters.

 **NOTE:** `cluster-context` will default to use the joining cluster name if not
 specified.

-### Check Status of Joined Clusters
+### Checking status of joined clusters

-Check the status of the joined clusters until you verify they are ready:
+Check the status of the joined clusters by using the following command.

 ```bash
 kubectl -n kube-federation-system get kubefedclusters